nervosnetwork/rfcs/rfcs/0000-poa-testnet/0000-poa-testnet.md

 * If `INDEX != n % VALIDATOR_COUNT`, wait for `BLOCK_INTERVAL + rand(VALIDATOR_COUNT) * 0.5` seconds then produce a new block with difficulty set to `1`.
 * If the validator is the attester of the last block, wait for `ATTEST_INTERVAL` blocks then continue this strategy.

-`ATTEST_INTERVAL` is used for preventing malicious validators to censors the POA network.
-When malicious validators are less than `ATTEST_INTERVAL + 1` that at least an honest validator have the chance to submit votes and evict malicious validators.
+`ATTEST_INTERVAL` is used for preventing malicious validators to censor the POA network.
+When malicious validators are less than `ATTEST_INTERVAL + 1` at least one honest validator has the chance to submit votes and evict malicious validators.

 `ATTEST_INTERVAL` can be set to `VALIDATOR_COUNT / 2` the honest validators could eventually evict malicious validators unless the half of validators are corrupted.